 Deposition is a geological process where soil, rocks, sand, and other sediments become added to an existing landscape.
 During the transportation of sediments and materials, waves may sometimes lose energy, and when they do, sediments may drop out and begin to settle down.
 This is what we refer to as the process of Coastal Deposition.

-Deposition offers diverse geological processes where soil, rocks, sand, and other sediments become added to an existing landscape.
-Waves consist of energy that lifts and deposits the material in another space.
-Deposition happens when the different forces for example water and wind struggle to oppress the impacts of gravity on their movements.
-It, therefore, creates friction and subsequent transportation that leads to deposition.
-Deposition occurs when water and wind cannot hold the different materials in the fluid.
-It creates a moving action and subsequent build-up of sediment.
+Deposition happens when the different forces of waves and wind struggle to overcome the impacts of gravity.
+This clashing of forces generates friction and subsequent transportation that eventually leads to deposition.
+In short, deposition occurs when water and wind cannot hold the different materials in the fluid, thus resulting in a subsequent build-up of sediment.

-What are the Coastal Deposition types that happen?
+What are the Landforms formed by Coastal Deposition?